Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Edge support is fine, but not a specialty strength
+• Edge support is fine, but not a standout strength

 Roma’s flippable design, 9" height, and Dunlop layer specs are from SleepEZ’s Roma listing and specifications.